 Just a stone’s throw from Pulteney Bridge, the Victoria Art Gallery is definitely one for any art lovers wondering what to do in Bath.
 Ever since its opening in 1900 entry has been completely free, which is always a bonus if you’re on a budget.

 Even the dome-topped Grade II listed building that houses the gallery is a sight to behold.
 Inside, I could have easily spent hours taking in the paintings and sculptures.
-But with just 24 hours in Bath, I pulled myself away after checking out the permanent collection, to fit in the rest of my schedule.
+But with just a day in Bath, I pulled myself away after checking out the permanent collection, to fit in the rest of my schedule.

 The River Avon snakes through Bath, making a boat tour a fun way to see the city.
 You pass plenty of the most notable points of interest as you cruise down the river.